JGuardiola95/skeler/README.md

 # Node.js API Project Skeleton

-This repository provides a skeleton for Node.js API projects, integrating best practices and essential tools for robust API development.
+This repository provides a skeleton for my Node.js API personal projects.
 It's configured with Express, TypeScript, ESLint, Prettier, and other tools to streamline the development process.

 ## Features